đ Syllabus

 Acknowledgements

-This course is being offered for the first time at the University of Michigan.
+This course is being offered for the second time at the University of Michigan.
 With that said, many of the materials we will use are adopted from content created by countless other instructors for courses at other institutions.

 - In particular, some materials are adopted from EECS 398: Practical Data Science, which itself was based on content from DSC 10, DSC 40A, and DSC 80 at the University of California, San Diego; and Data 6 and Data 100 at the University of California, Berkeley.